ipspace/blog/content/posts/2023/09/ecmp-static-routing.md

 date: 2023-09-08 07:00:00
 tags: [ IP routing ]
 ---
-One of my readers wanted to use EIBGP (hint: wrong tool for this particular job[^WTFTJ]) to load balance outgoing traffic from a pair of WAN edge routers.
+One of my readers wanted to use [EIBGP](https://blog.ipspace.net/2013/06/eibgp-load-balancing.html) to load balance outgoing traffic from a pair of WAN edge routers (hint: wrong tool for this particular job[^WTFTJ]).
 He's using a design very similar to [this one](https://blog.ipspace.net/2022/02/nexus-icmp-redirects.html) with VRRP running between WAN edge routers, and the adjacent firewall cluster using a default route to the VRRP IP address.

 The problem: all output traffic goes to the VRRP IP address which is active on one of the switches, and only a single uplink is used for the outgoing traffic.
 <!--more-->
 {{<note info>}}Fun fact: you might get better load balancing if you accept many prefixes from the upstream providers and do some smart route selection, maybe combined with NetFlow analysis.
 Careful readers might find the relevant details somewhere on this blog.{{</note>}}

-This is how my reader wanted to use EIBGP:
+This is how my reader wanted to use EIBGP load balancing:

 > I considered changing settings in the firewall to do ECMP to the physical interfaces (IP) of the switches.
 We checked it and it seems easy but need to be tested.
 Or maybe I could use EIBGP, but I'm not sure about this solution and where to put it and how plus I read some comments about possible forwarding loops.